 Why did the State of California establish these reporting thresholds for hazardous materials?

-The State of California established a minimum threshold of 55 gallons for liquids, 500 pounds for solids, and 200 cubic feet of compressed gases to provide chemical information to fire departments/districts and other response agencies, and the public to protect the public health and safety and to protect firefighters and other response agencies when they respond to emergencies see HMBP FAQs and HMBP Mixture Guidance.
+The State of California established a minimum threshold of 55 gallons for liquids, 500 pounds for solids, and 200 cubic feet of compressed gases to provide chemical information to fire departments/districts, other response agencies, and the public to protect the public health and safety and to protect firefighters and other response agencies when they respond to emergencies see HMBP FAQs and HMBP Mixture Guidance.

 What if I don’t comply?

 You will be referred back to Solano County Department of Resource Management for follow-up and a site inspection.
 Solano County Department of Resource Management will contact you to conduct an inspection of your facility and provide you the necessary forms to add or remove your facility from the hazardous material program.
 The Solano County Department of Resource Management may pursue formal enforcement through the administrative enforcment process, refer your business to the Solano County District Attorney Office, or the State Attorney General for follow-up if reportable quantities are stored on the property and not reported.
 Solano County Department of Resource Management can provide you assistance in submitting to California Environmental Reporting System at CERS CENTRAL.

 What does the Fire Department do with the info?

 The Solano County Agriculture Department sends the completed inventory and inspection documents to Solano County Department of Resource Management.
 As of January 1, 2013 the Hazardous Materials Business Plan is required to be submitted to the California Environmental Reporting System at CERS CENTRAL The fire departments and districts within Solano County have access to view, download and print the information in CERS through the Regulatory Portal.
 The fire districts use this information for planning and response purposes.
 This information can protect firefighters from actual or potential exposures from hazardous materials during an emergency response at a business.